ImSejin/lezhin-comics-downloader/README.md

 java -jar lezhin-comics-downloader.jar -l=en -n=appetite -r=8~
 ```

-Downloads the episodes of the comic named appetite from ep.8 to the end.
+Downloads the episodes of the comic named appetite from ep.8 to the last.

 <br>